“This is the beginning of a road whose end is totally unknown and totally known.”

 MARION WOODMAN

 I grew up in Connemara, a wild and rugged landscape on the Atlantic coast of Ireland.
-Oscar Wilde famously said of the region ‘Connemara is a savage beauty’.
-I grew up in a small, rural Gaelic (Irish) speaking community where Gaelic is still spoken today in the homes of people living there.
+Oscar Wilde famously said of the region, “Connemara is a savage beauty”.
+I grew up in a small, rural Gaelic (Irish) speaking community where Gaelic is still spoken today in people's homes.
+This area was a major centre for the work of the Irish Folklore Commission, recording endangered folklore, mythology, sean-nós (old-style) songs, and oral literature.
+I have been greatly influenced by the wild physical landscape and immersed in those ancient songs, stories, customs, myths, legends, and music since childhood.

-My desire is to share with you a felt sense of that culture and spirit and, as a Psychotherapist, to support how that connection can nourish and guide you on your own personal development journey.
+I desire to share with you a sense of that culture and spirit and, as a Psychotherapist, to support how that connection can nourish and guide you on your personal development journey.

 Certification

-Eileen Sullivan (Ní Shuilleabháin) (MSoc Sc and MA Psychotherapy) is a Humanistic and Integrative Psychotherapist and Supervisor.
-She is dual located in the US and Ireland (In Northern Nevada and on the West Coast of Ireland, in Galway).
-Eileen has been in private practice for 12 years.
-Eileen has 20 years of experience working with individuals and families in Adult Mental Health Services, in both acute and continuing care settings as a Mental Health Social Worker and as a Psychotherapist.
+Eileen Sullivan (Ní Shuilleabháin) (BSocSc, MSW, MA Psychotherapy, Dip Supervision, Dip Jungian Studies, Certified Coach (WCI)) is a Humanistic and Integrative Psychotherapist and Supervisor.
+She is dual-located in the US and Ireland (In Northern Nevada and on the West Coast of Ireland, in Galway).
+Eileen has been in private practice for 14+ years.
+Eileen has 20 years of experience working with individuals and families in Adult Mental Health Services, in both acute and continuing care settings, as a Mental Health Social Worker and Psychotherapist.
 She was a Manager of a Mental Health Social Work Department in the Health Services in Galway City for six years.
-She works full-time in private practice as a Psychotherapist and international Personal Development coach.
+She works full-time in private practice as a Psychotherapist and International Personal Development Coach.

-Her background includes a Masters in Social Science (Social Work); Masters in Humanistic and Integrative Psychotherapy specializing in Psychodynamic, Existential, and Gestalt Psychotherapies.
+Her background includes a Master's in Social Science (Social Work) and a Master's in Humanistic and Integrative Psychotherapy, specializing in Psychodynamic, Existential, and Gestalt Psychotherapies.
 She has a diploma in Advanced Reflexive Supervision and a Diploma in Jungian Psychology.
 She is a certified Wellness Coach in the United States.
 Eileen is a fully accredited member of the Irish Council of Psychotherapy (ICP), the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), and the Irish Association of Counselling and Psychotherapy (IACP).

 Eileen has completed Jungian training intensives in London and the Jungian Institute in Zurich.
-Eileen lectured at the National University of Ireland Galway in the School of Social Work on Mental Health and Health Promotion for six years.
-She was chair of the National Special Interest Group in Mental Health Social Work for the Irish Association of Social Work from 2018 – 2020.
+For six years, Eileen lectured at the National University of Ireland Galway in the School of Social Work on Mental Health and Health Promotion.
+She was chair of the National Special Interest Group in Mental Health Social Work for the Irish Association of Social Work from 2018 to 2020.
 She also provided consultation on national service development in the Irish Health Services in areas such as Specialist Peri-Natal Mental Health Services, Talk Therapies, and Self Harm presentations in Emergency Departments.
 She was involved in the oversight and development of a specialist Mental Health Homeless Service in Galway City between 2017 – 2022.

 L’ame de la Foret (‘Soul of the Forest’) 1898 – Edgard Maxence